 - · Associate Degree or Certificate

-- Transfer to 4-Year School
+- · Transfer to 4-Year School

-- · Basic English/Math/Reading Skills
+- Basic English/Math/Reading Skills

 - · Undecided Goal

-3 ATTEND NEW STUDENT ORIENTATION, PLACEMENT/ASSESSMENT (Required)
+ATTEND NEW STUDENT ORIENTATION, INITIAL COURSE PLACEMENT

 Register for the Orientation by calling 650-306-3452.
 Orientation provides general overview of information, resources, and tools.
-If you are unable to attend an in-person orientation, we now have available an Online Orientation option you can access from WebSMART, websmart.smccd.edu You will need to select a placement option prior to class choices.
-See pages 12-13.
+If you are unable to attend an in-person orientation, we now have available an Online Orientation option you can access from Web-SMART, websmart.smccd.edu Bring a copy of your high school transcripts with you to orientation to expedite the placement process.
 Visit: canadacollege.edu/orientation/index.php